macrusso/mw-backend-takehome-test/README.md

 ### MOD_4

-- Added a provider_log table and established a one-to-many relationship with vehicle_valuation.
-It's now possible to retrieve all logs for a specific VRM using:
+- Added a provider-log table and established a one-to-many relationship with vehicle_valuation.
+It's now possible to retrieve all logs for a specific VRM.

+  _Edit: However I forget to save those logs and then I ran out of time._

 ```
 const valuation = await valuationRepo.findOne({